alxn0/zet/16/README.md

-# What about metric distances and space?
+# What about metric distances and metric space?

 For any distance coefficient, we consider it to be **metric** if it follows the following properties: